lyteword/kjv/revelation/chapter-9.md

 <sup>9</sup> And they had breastplates, as it were breastplates of iron; and the sound of their wings *was* as the sound of chariots of many horses running to battle.

-<sup>10</sup> And they had tails like unto scorpions, and there were stings in their tails: and their power ** to hurt men five months.
+<sup>10</sup> And they had tails like unto scorpions, and there were stings in their tails: and their power *was* to hurt men five months.

-<sup>11</sup> And they had a king over them, *which is* the angel of the bottomless pit, whose name in the Hebrew tongue *is* Abaddon, but in the Greek tongue hath ** name Apollyon.
+<sup>11</sup> And they had a king over them, *which is* the angel of the bottomless pit, whose name in the Hebrew tongue *is* Abaddon, but in the Greek tongue hath *his* name Apollyon.

 <sup>12</sup> One woe is past; *and*, behold, there come two woes more hereafter.